Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 element of the *last* axis (axis 3).

 We can do this with slices.
-In particular, the trivial slice `:` will select every single element of an axis.
+In particular, the trivial slice `:` will select every single element of an axis (remember that the `:` slice means ["select everything"](omitted)).
 So we want to select every element from the first and second axis, and only the first element of the last axis, meaning our index is `:, :, 0`:

 ```py
 >>> a[:, :, 0]